tweatherfordk/ML-Energy-Forecasting/README.md

 For the visualization:
-- maps.html: necessary libaries are stored within the CODE folder A video demonstrating the visualizaiton is included in this repository ("Visualization Demo.mp4")
+- maps.html: necessary libaries are stored within the CODE folder

+A video demonstrating the visualizaiton can be accessed [here](https://youtu.be/K5vfsWBu56w).

 ## Acknowledgements